supercodingninja/codeRefactored/ReadMe.md

 # Repository: codeRefactored
-#### © 2020-Present All Rights Reserved.  codeRefactored ® is a registered trademark of Super Coding Ninja™  All material must be cited or credited, when using material.
+#### © 2020-Present All Rights Reserved.  codeRefactored ® is a registered trademark of Super Coding Ninja™  All material must be cited or credited, when using material (free to use).

 ## Table of Contents
 * [Repository Description](#Repository-Description)